MintbeanHackathons/MintbeanPlatform/frontend/src/views/Guidebook/markdown/careerhack-hackathons/index.md

 1. You must let us know, on Discord, when you've finished coding.
 1. You must let us know, on Discord, when you've finished code review.

-## Links
+## External Links

 * [Eventbrite] is where you can go to sign up for an event.
-* [Github](https://github.com/MintbeanHackathons) is where all Hackathon challenges are posted at 12pm.
+* [Github] is where all Hackathon challenges are posted at 12pm.
 Look for a project with your date on it.
-* [Twitch](https://www.twitch.tv/mintbeancareerhack/) is our video broadcast platform of choice.
+* [Twitch] is our video broadcast platform of choice.
 Stay tuned here during the hackathon.
 * **Discord** is where all the action happens.
 [Sign up on Eventbrite](https://www.eventbrite.com/d/online/mintbean/) to receive an invitation to the Discord server.

 ## Getting started.